Jeremy Clarkson: Television

 Clarkson's first major television role came as one of the presenters on the British motoring programme Top Gear, from 27 October 1988 to 3 March 1999, in the programme's earlier format.
 Jon Bentley, a researcher at Top Gear, helped launch his television career.
-Bentley shortly afterwards became the show's producer, and said about hiring Clarkson: He was just what I was looking for – an enthusiastic motoring writer who could make cars on telly fun.
+Clarkson got the job after a screen test in which he spent 20 minutes ranting about the awfulness of the Citroen 2CV.
+Shortly afterwards, Bentley became the show's producer, and said about hiring Clarkson: He was just what I was looking for — an enthusiastic motoring writer who could make cars on telly fun.
 He was opinionated and irreverent, rather than respectfully po-faced.
 The fact that he looked and sounded exactly like a twenty-something ex-public schoolboy didn't matter.
 Nor did the impression there was a hint of school bully about him.
 I knew he was the man for the job. [...]
 Clarkson stood out because he was funny.
 Even my bosses allowed themselves the odd titter.

-Clarkson then also presented the show's new format from 20 October 2002 to 8 March 2015.
-Along with co-presenters James May and Richard Hammond, he is credited with turning Top Gear into the most-watched TV show on BBC Two, rebroadcast to over 100 countries around the world.
+Clarkson then also presented the show's new format from 20 October 2002, to 8 March 2015.
+Along with co-presenters James May and Richard Hammond, he is credited with turning Top Gear into the most-watched TV show on BBC Two; the program is rebroadcast to over 100 countries around the world.
 Clarkson's company Bedder 6, which handled merchandise and international distribution for Top Gear, earned over £149m in revenue in 2012, prior to a restructuring that gave BBC Worldwide full control of the Top Gear rights.

-Clarkson presented the first series UK version of Robot Wars.
-His talk show, Clarkson, comprised 27 half-hour episodes aired in the United Kingdom between November 1998 and December 2000, and featured guest interviews with musicians, politicians and television personalities.
+Clarkson presented the first series of the UK version of Robot Wars.
+In an on-set accident, a robot's weapon flew off and became lodged in the wall inches from Clarkson.
+His talk show, Clarkson, comprised 27 half-hour episodes aired in the United Kingdom between November 1998 and December 2000; the programme featured guest interviews with musicians, politicians and television personalities.
 Clarkson went on to present documentaries focused on non-motoring themes such as history and engineering, although the motoring shows and videos continued.
 Alongside his stand-alone shows, many mirror the format of his newspaper columns and books, combining his love of driving and motoring journalism, with the examination and expression of his other views on the world, such as in Jeremy Clarkson's Motorworld, Jeremy Clarkson's Car Years and Jeremy Clarkson Meets the Neighbours.